Asymmetric Number Partitioning with Splitting and Interval Targets: Strong hardness proofs

-\begin{theorem} For every fixed rational number $d\geq 0$, \nRidenticalformintervalDparStrong$({\cal X}, n)$ is strongly {\sf NP}-hard. \end{theorem}
+\begin{theorem} For every fixed rational number $u\geq 0$, \interval{\decision}{$u$}{$n, {\cal X}$} is strongly {\sf NP}-hard. \end{theorem}

-\begin{proof} We apply a reduction from the \threepart{} problem: given a list ${\cal X}_1$ of $3m'$ positive integers with sum equal to $m'S'$, decide if they can be partitioned into $m'$ triplets such that the sum of each triplet is $S'$. \threepart{} is proved to be strongly {\sf NP}-hard in \citet{gareycomputers}.
+\begin{proof} We apply a reduction from the 3-partition problem: given a list ${\cal X}_1$ of $3m'$ positive integers with sum equal to $m'S'$, decide if they can be partitioned into $m'$ triplets such that the sum of each triplet is $S'$ (we call such a partition a \emph{triplet-partition}).
+3-partition is proved to be strongly {\sf NP}-hard in \citep{DBLP:journals/siamcomp/GareyJ75}.